-2.1 Chief Executive

-No Delegation Consultation Limitations

-2.1.1 The taking of any action required in connection with the organisation or holding of neighbourhood, parish, district, county, Parliamentary, police commissioner elections or referenda.
+2.1 Chief Executive No Delegation Consultation Limitations 2.1.1 The taking of any action required in connection with the organisation or holding of neighbourhood, parish, district, county, Parliamentary, police commissioner elections or referenda.
 2.1.2 To take Urgent action on behalf of the Council.
 'Urgent' means a matter of pressing importance requiring swift action given the gravity of the situation, to prevent damage (or further damage) to life, limb, infrastructure or the financial integrity of the Councils.
-The relevant Leader, or in their absence, the relevant Deputy Leader or the Leaders, or in their absence the Deputy Leaders, where appropriate. taken to the first available Council
+The relevant Leader, or in their absence, the relevant Deputy Leader or the Leaders, or in their absence the Deputy Leaders, where appropriate.
+A report on the use of urgency powers to be taken to the first available Council meeting.
+So far as applicable, any decisions/ actions taken shall only take effect on a temporary basis until a Committee/ Member decision has been made.

-been made.

-2.1.3 The approval of Special Severance Payments between Consultation Subject to

-£20,000-£100,000 with and demonstrating